 Linseed Oil Uses

-Because boiled linseed oil gets absorbed into the wood grain, it can protect wood the elements.
+Because boiled linseed oil gets absorbed into the wood grain, it can protect the wood from the elements.
 This makes it a very good option to use on wood outdoors.
-The outdoor woodwork that we can apply BLO to is decks, garden furniture, fences and any structures that get exposed to the elements.
+The outdoor woodwork that we can apply BLO to is decks, garden furniture, fences, and any structures that get exposed to the elements.